redkite-labs/redkitecms-docs/book/navigation.rst

 ----------

 Moving through the website pages when you are in the CMS backend, is a really simple
-operation: you can just click on a link that points an internal page and RedKite CMS will move to that page.
+operation: just click on a link that points an internal page and RedKite CMS will move to that page.

-To navigate in this way, the page you are browsing, must not be in in contents editing mode.
+The page you are browsing must not be in in editing mode to navigate through the website pages.

-Sometimes the page link you want to reach is not available on the page you are browsing at the moment or it may happen that that page has not been linked yet or you are in edit mode and you do not want to turn off the contents editor, just to click a link on a page.
+Sometimes the page link you want to reach could not be available on the page you are
+at the moment or it may happen that that page has not been linked yet or you are in edit mode  and you do not want to turn off the contents editor, just to click a link on a page.

 When this situation occurs, the **Nav** menu helps you.
 This small blue partially hidden panel is placed under the **Edit** button and contains two combo boxes